Rural Homes

 Vehicle and Machinery Protection

-For keyless theft prevention, Faraday pouches cost just £5–£20 and provide immediate protection for key fobs.
-Ghost immobilisers at £400–£600 installed provide comprehensive protection against relay attacks.
-OBD port locks at £30–£80 prevent diagnostic port exploitation used by thieves to program replacement keys.
+For keyless theft prevention, Faraday pouches cost just £5-£20 for immediate fob protection.
+Ghost immobilisers at £400-£600 installed protect against relay attacks.
+OBD port locks at £30-£80 prevent diagnostic port exploitation used to programme replacement keys.

 Fuel Storage Security

-Fuel storage regulations under the Control of Pollution (Silage, Slurry and Agricultural Fuel Oil) Regulations 1991 require tanks meeting ISO 9000 standards, located more than 10m from water sources, with bunding at 110% of tank capacity.
-Flexible dispenser pipes must be kept in secure locked cabinets or within bunds with lockable valves.
+Fuel storage regulations under the Control of Pollution (Silage, Slurry and Agricultural Fuel Oil) Regulations 1991 require ISO 9000 tanks, placed more than 10m from water, with bunding at 110% of tank capacity.
+Flexible dispenser pipes must be kept in locked cabinets or bunds with lockable valves.

 Technology Solutions for Rural Settings